frivas/alexa-mixed-polly/README.md

 In the example above, Alexa welcomes the user and plays an audio file and then tells the user what can be done.

-## There a few important things to take into account
+## There are a few important things to take into account
 - Up to 5 audio file can be included in one response.
 - The maximum duration is 240 seconds in total.
 - The supported format is MP3.